vineetkumar7/HackerEarth-cpp-practice/zoos/README.md

-#Problem
+Problem:
-#You are required to enter a word that consists of x and y that denote the number of Zs and Os respectively.
+You are required to enter a word that consists of x and y that denote the number of Zs and Os respectively.
 The input word is considered similar to word zoo if .

-#Determine if the entered word is similar to word zoo.2x=y
+Determine if the entered word is similar to word zoo.2x=y

-#For example, words such as zzoooo and zzzoooooo are similar to word zoo but not the words such as zzooo and zzzooooo.
+For example, words such as zzoooo and zzzoooooo are similar to word zoo but not the words such as zzooo and zzzooooo.

-#Input format
+Input format:

-#First line: A word that starts with several Zs and continues by several Os.
+First line: A word that starts with several Zs and continues by several Os.
-#Note: The maximum length of this word must be 20.
+Note: The maximum length of this word must be 20.

-#Output format
+Output format:

-#Print Yes if the input word can be considered as the string zoo otherwise, print No.
+Print Yes if the input word can be considered as the string zoo otherwise, print No.